 The password that is used to access the Elasticsearch cluster.
 This password is specified when you create the cluster.

 - Run the following command to start Metricbeat:

-./metricbeat -e -c metricbeat.ymlAfter Metricbeat is started, it starts to ship data to your Alibaba Cloud Elasticsearch cluster.
+./metricbeat -e -c metricbeat.ymlAfter Metricbeat is started, it begins to send data to your Elasticsearch cluster.

 View the related dashboard in the Kibana console

 - Log on to the Kibana console of your Elasticsearch cluster.For more information, see Log on to the Kibana console.

 - In the left-side navigation pane, click Management and follow these steps to create an index pattern: